 Communication and Interaction Hub

 Copleston is proud to have partnered with Suffolk County Council to open the purpose-built Copleston Communication and Interaction Hub in September 2021.
-This specialist provision is for up to 18-24 pupils in Key Stage 3 and 4 who have Special Educational Needs and/or Disabilities (SEND) whose primary area of SEND needs is communication and interaction.
+This specialist provision is for up to 18 pupils in Key Stage 3 and 4 who have Special Educational Needs and/or Disabilities (SEND).

 Leaders at Copleston have thought deeply about the opportunities the hub provides for this specialist group of pupils.
 The key driver of the hub is that wherever possible pupils learn to cope and thrive.
-Hub pupils are supported to re-join their mainstream peers wherever possible.
-Of the cohort of pupils joining this year more than half are now taking part in mainstream lessons around the school site, either full or part-time.
+Hub pupils are supported to re-join their mainstream peers.
+All students take part in mainstream lessons around the school site.

-Pupils joining the hub are streamed into one of two class groups.
-All staff are trained specialists who provide a safe and caring environment where pupil anxiety can be reduced to a point where their receptive and expressive communication can be developed.
+Staff in the hub are trained specialists who provide a safe and caring environment where pupil anxiety can be reduced to a point where their receptive and expressive communication can be developed.

 Staff at the hub are specialists chosen because of their commitment to supporting pupils with SEND.
-Specialist training for Hub staff ensures that the level of safeguarding needed reflects the pupil’s additional vulnerabilities.
+Specialist training for hub staff ensures that the level of safeguarding reflects the pupil’s additional vulnerabilities.

-Parents, carers, other professionals and specialist services are bought together through the hub to provide the support pupils need to succeed.
-For example, leaders know that more pupils than average have speech and language therapy plans that need to be delivered; more than average number of pupils have support for their social, emotional and mental health and staff use 'trauma informed’ practice.
+Parents, carers, other professionals and specialist services are brought together through the hub to provide the support pupils need to succeed.
+For example, leaders know that more pupils than average have speech and language therapy plans that need to be delivered, and more pupils than average have support for their social, emotional and mental health.
+All staff use 'trauma informed’ practice.

 The vision of leaders at Copleston is exceptionally ambitious.
 Using the methodology outlined above, teachers in the hub have a solid handle on pupils' starting points and a constant focus on the pupils' aspirations for the future.